Everytime (Ariana Grande song)

-"Everytime" (stylized in all lowercase) is a song by American singer Ariana Grande from her fourth studio album Sweetener, released in 2018.
+"Everytime" (stylized in lowercase) is a song by American singer Ariana Grande from her fourth studio album Sweetener, released in 2018.
 The song was written by Grande, Savan Kotecha and its producers Max Martin and Ilya Salmanzadeh.

 Development and composition

 Rolling Stone's Elias Leight noted "At first Grande delivers an unyielding staccato rap, but she abruptly returns to supple singing on the line-ending phrase “back to you;” the effect is like a boxer following a series of short jabs with an uppercut.
 As more and more pop singers are forced to reckon with trap, the fusion achieved on “Everytime” offers them a path forward.
 Lyrically, Grande sings about being in a toxic relationship with an ex and how she couldn't get over someone even though she knew it was unhealthy to stay involved.
 She expresses feelings of desire and frustration in equal measure and the song makes references to drugs and alcohol, leading some fans to speculate that the song alludes to Grande's past relationship with rapper Mac Miller.

 In his review, Taylor Weatherby of Billboard called the song an "upbeat" track.
 In August 2018, Grande shared on social media behind-the-scenes footage from the song's recording session in which she laughs while she is singing in reaction to Max Martin's inability to keep a straight face.